TotalEnergies to review land buyouts in contested Africa projects

 Other aid groups and 26 individual Ugandans filed a further French civil case in June calling for “reparations”.

-TotalEnergies said Thursday it had named Benin’s former Prime Minister Lionel Zinsou to lead its land acquisition assessment, calling him a “recognised expert in African economic development”.
+TotalEnergies said Thursday it had named Benin’s former Prime Minister Lionel Zinsou to lead the land acquisition assessment, calling him a “recognised expert in African economic development”.

 Zinsou has worked with TotalEnergies in the past through his consulting company.